unraid/docs/docs/unraid-os/manual/storage-management.md

 - write out the parity block and write out the data block (can be done simultaneously)

-That\'s 2 reads, a calc, a long wait, and 2 writes.
+That's 2 reads, a calc, a long wait, and 2 writes.

 The advantages of this approach are: